 One of the most famous dives in the dog islands, the Chimney is a site with an unusual underwater structure.
 Long told to be a favorite site when Jacques Cousteau was diving here, we can easily see why this site is so popular!
 Bring a light to best appreciate the incredible colors!

-Coral Gardens / Airplane Wreck (Great Dog) – 30-50 ft Novice
+Coral Gardens / Airplane Wrecks (Great Dog) – 30-50 ft Novice

 A very different dive from others on the Dog Islands, the south side of Great Dog sports a large traditional coral reef.
-Another feature is the remains of an small inter-island commuter plane originally operated by the now-defunct Atlantic Air BVI.
+A recently added feature is the Sharkplanes in the sand at 50 ft.
+In total 3 airplanes, (a Bull Shark, Hammerhead & Nurse Shark), were sunk in December 2019 as a recycling/art project.
+Great photo opportunities abound here!

 The Visibles / POS (Cockroach Island) – 40-80 ft Intermediate / Advanced